 The Writing Center (located in the Library) provides individual writing assistance, for any class.
 Tutors will work with students on every stage of the writing process, from brainstorming to the final draft, and will help them become better writers.

-For classes not offered in the Lab, access a list of available peer tutors here.
+For classes not supported in the Lab, submit a request for a peer tutor here.

 Supplemental Instruction (SI) is an academic support and group tutoring program for students enrolled in historically challenging classes.
 SI welcomes all students to participate in free, weekly study review sessions for targeted courses on a voluntary basis.
 These sessions are facilitated by student leaders who have received an A or A- in the course and have displayed the ability to engage their peers academically.